 - Road hazard – especially when dogs are dangerously near the highway entrance

-- Dogs Left in Vehicles: Pets left in vehicles (sometimes without the windows cracked) is not only perceived as cruel to the animal but reflects poorly on Mt.
+- Dogs left in vehicles: Pets left in vehicles (sometimes without the windows cracked) are not only perceived as cruel to the animal but reflect poorly on Mt.
 Rose that we would tolerate such behavior from our guests.
-Other patrons will call Animal Control to come to deal with what they perceive is a cruel situation.
+Other patrons will call Animal Control to come to deal with what they perceive to be a cruel situation.
 Many of these pets will bark for hours while their owners are on the mountain, which can create a negative experience for nearby patrons who are here to enjoy a serene mountain experience.

 You may be more responsible with your pet, but we still ask that you leave the furry ones at home.